Coventry UK City of Culture 2021: Coventrypedia

 Information about people and places in Coventry was added to Wikipedia by volunteers organised by the Disruptive Media Learning Lab of Coventry University and its Wikimedian-in-Residence, Andy Mabbett.
 This took place at a series of online events in April and May 2021.

 UnNatural History

 An international exhibition at the Herbert Art Gallery and Museum exploring the role of the artist in response to natural history and climate change.
 This started at the opening of the festival and continued into August.

 BBC coverage

 The BBC's coverage of Coventry as UK City of Culture included special episodes of Antiques Roadshow and Hospital filmed in the city, and documentaries such as Classic British Cars: Made in Coventry and Delia Derbyshire: The Myths and the Legendary Tapes.
 BBC Local Radio station BBC CWR's The 21 initiative told stories of local people, and the BBC's Contains Strong Language spoken word festival will be hosted in the city.
 The UnNatural History exhibition was mentioned on the Woman's Hour programme on BBC Radio 4.

+Finale

+On 31 December 2024, Coventry’s tenure of the City of Culture came to an end and Bradford took over the mantle of UK City of Culture, which began on 1 January 2025.